Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 ![robot_coordinates.png](/manual/configuration/robot_coordinates.png)
 The red column marks the X axis, the green the Y axis, the blue the Z axis, the yellow the position.
 Each have 3 numbers for cartesian X, Y, Z direction.
 If the red would be 0/0/1, it would mean the X axis points to the Z direction, straight up.

-The axis information is redundant.
+The axis information has redundancy, because only 3 parameters are necessary to describe a rotation.
 Often an alternative representation is used, Euler angles, being three angle rotations.
 The order of the angle rotations is important.
 Often used ones are ZYX and ZYZ, named after around which axis they are rotated.
 Another system is using quaternions.
 To calculate inverse kinematics, Euler angles are used.

 # DH parameters, 6 DOF parameters
 There are 4 DH parameters, defining Z rotation and displacment, X rotation and displacement.
 The missing Y rotation and displacement is solved by a combined Z and X rotations with displaments when needed, so defining all 6 DOF are possible for every joint.
 But there are combinations like the example axis 4, replacing Y is not possible.
 So the DH model is enhanced to use all 6 DOF.
 The order of transformations is important: